Inductive Automation Looks to Help Industry Move Past OT Isolationism

 Carl Gould, chief technology officer, added, “Ignition allows you to create solutions that fit to your business’s digital transformation.
 But how can one product do that across industries?
 Is it SCADA?
 Is it IoT?
 The answer is: Yes.
 Ignition was designed to be run anywhere, connect anywhere and extend functionality as needed.”

 This year, Inductive Automation expanded on this concept at its annual Ignition Community Conference to illustrate how Ignition serves as the bridge between IT and OT for applications that span the enterprise.
 These clarifications were made in advance of the company’s release of Ignition 8.3.
-This new release is planned for a December 2024 release with beta versions available soon.
+This new release is planned for a Q1 2025 release with beta versions available in December 2024.

 Creating an infrastructure vision